RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

 3. Network visualization

+ftp://ftp.ruxuepeng.tech/network.html
-[click me!](ftp://ftp.ruxuepeng.tech/network.html) I created a public website to allow you play with it.
+I created a public website to allow you play with it.